Data

 • Brazed

-Based on this property, define the mismatch or the fillet length [mm or in].
+You may define the mismatch for butt-weld as welded connections, and the fillet length for fillet weld connections [mm or in].

 Select then the Long weld type of the pipe between :